 From spring until fall, the BFEC gardens are a busy place.
 The wildlife garden features over 60 species of native plants that attract birds and butterflies.
 Volunteers help with planting, weeding, growing seedlings, composting, and greeting visitors.
 Contact our Facility Coordinator and Office Administrator, Jill Kerkhoff at firstname.lastname@example.org to sign up.

 Trails and Invasive Plant Removal

-The BFEC installed a dozen Bluebird nesting boxes in 1999 to assist this colorful species that is threatened by invasive bird species.
+The BFEC installed a dozen Bluebird nesting boxes in 1999 to assist this colorful species that is threatened by habitat loss.
 The trail now includes 35 nesting boxes, from which over 1,000 young bluebirds have fledged over the years.
-Volunteers walk BFEC trails to monitor nesting boxes in order to limit disturbance by invasive species and other pests, adding to long-term data about nesting success in the process.
-Contact Noelle Jordan at email@example.com to learn more.
+Volunteers walk BFEC trails to monitor nesting boxes in order to limit disturbance by pests, adding to long-term data about nesting success in the process.
+Contact Noelle Jordan at firstname.lastname@example.org to learn more.

 Special Events and More

 Every year the BFEC hosts a variety of special events including the Earth Day Festival and our Fall Harvest Festival.
 These events wouldn't be possible without the help of dedicated volunteers!

 There's never a shortage of tasks to complete at the Resource Center year-round.
 If you're looking for another way to contribute, contact us about what's going on behind the scenes.